Skip to content

 Our progress and ambition

-Our journey started in 2014, when we were one of the first companies to stop using small plastic scrub beads.
+Unilever was one of the first companies to stop using small plastic scrub beads in our formulations.
 These were used in a small number of our beauty and personal care products because of their ability to gently remove dead skin cells from the surface of the skin.
-We now use alternative exfoliating ingredients such as apricot kernels, cornmeal, ground pumice, silica and walnut shells.
+Instead, we now use alternative exfoliating ingredients such as apricot kernels, cornmeal, ground pumice, silica and walnut shells.

 Back to top